Review | For the Sackler family, a dynasty built on medicine, marketing and pain

 Arthur’s two younger brothers, Mortimer and Raymond, also became physicians.
 And although they were less academically accomplished than Arthur, they shared their brother’s fascination with pharmacology.
 Eventually, he purchased Purdue for them to run.

 How Purdue came to be theirs and how it then came under the direction of Raymond’s son Richard is one of many contorted tales of family conflict that can occasionally be difficult to follow.
-(An illustrated family tree might make a nice addition to the paperback.)
 But Keefe is a gifted storyteller who excels at capturing personalities, which is no small thing given that the Sacklers didn’t provide access.

 One place the family’s behavior is especially revealing is near the book’s end, with private lawsuits and public prosecutions finally pushing Purdue into bankruptcy — and with damaging media coverage sullying the Sackler family name, to the point where universities and museums were scrambling to erase the word “Sackler” from their titles and edifices.